ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

     </font></summary>
     <p><font color="black">

-In order to simplify the discussions later on in this article, as well as  make the diagrams and results reproducible, the DDL statement
+In order to simplify the discussions later on in this guide, as well as  make the diagrams and results reproducible, the DDL statement
 <ul>
 <li>specifies a compound sorting key for the table via an <font face = "monospace">ORDER BY</font> clause</li>
 <br/>